Form Constancy Activities for Kids

 Kids who struggle with form constancy may not recognize shapes, numbers and letters when the color, size or font changes, or when they are presented in a different context (for example when they see them in the playground instead of in the classroom).

 For example, when learning to identify rectangles on a worksheet, they may fail to see that the picture on the wall is in the shape of a rectangle.
-Or when learning the letter "a" in class, they don't recognise the same letter in a book at home.
+Or when learning the letter "a" in class, they don't recognize the same letter in a book at home.

 There is a difference between this skill and "form perception".